National Residence Hall Honorary

-The National Residence Hall Honorary (NRHH) is an American honorary society dedicated to recognizing leaders in collegiate residence halls.
-It was founded in 1964.
+The National Residence Hall Honorary (NRHH) is a North American honor society dedicated to recognizing leaders in collegiate residence halls.
+It was founded in 1964 at the University of Denver in Denver, Colorado.
 It is a branch of Association of College and University Residence Halls.

 History

 In 1964, the National Association of College and University Residence Halls (NACURH) became financially unstable.
 Jim Tschechtelin, NACURH chair, began investing potential revenue sources and grants.
 To obtain these grants, NACURH needed to create a central office and provide more services to member schools.

 As a result, NACURH formed the National Residence Hall Honorary (NRHH) in on April 24, 1964, during the NACURH annual conference at the University of Denver.
 NRHH was formed to recognize students who make a positive contribution to campus resident hall leaders.
 Initially, NRHH acquired chapters by converting previously existing NACURH campus chapters.

 Between 1977 and 1987, NRHH started providing pins and certificates for initiates and hosting regional and national induction receptions.
 Additionally, the society began actively recruiting new chapters.

 NRHH was supervised at the national level by the NRHH National Office until it was replaced by the NACURH Services and Recognition Office (NSRO) in 2006.
 Most of the NSRO functions were the same as the former office, except that NRHH chapters affiliated with the NACURH Information Center (NIC) along with their respective schools residence hall association (RHA).
 Today, the NSRO and NIC have been replaced by the NACURH Corporate Office, which has absorbed the responsibilities of the former offices and primarily serves as the corporate hub for affiliation and merchandise.
 Its offices are in Newark, Delaware.